jakejones2/coup-RL/README.md

 Environment nearly ready - missing a few subtleties of play such as the correct reinburcement when blocking a steal of 1 coin.
 Also need to redesign to take a variable number of players from 2-6 (this should be quite simple).

 Bigger challenge is the RLlib algorithms.
-Currently unable to use the action mask in training, which is massively inefficient.
+Currently unable to use the action mask in training, which is massively inefficient and causes [this error](https://github.com/ray-project/ray/issues/10761).
 Once this is fixed, need to optimise model layers and PPO settings.
 Then create a web app to play the game!

 To see current progress, run `random_policy.py`.
 This plays the game with random decisions by each agent.